-Cherry AG was founded almost 70 years ago by Walter Cherry.
-Originally a family business, the Group is now one of the leading international companies for computer input devices.
-The group has built up a great reputation in the market.
+Cherry SE was founded almost 70 years ago by Walter Lorain Cherry.
+Originally a family business, the medium-sized company is now one of the leading international companies for computer input devices.
+In the process, the company has built up a great reputation in the market.
 Today, the Cherry brand today stands for high quality, mature innovation, technological competence and open and fair partnership for both private and commercial customers.

-Cherry's mission was developed in the ESG statement for Cherry's IPO.
+Cherry's mission was restated in 2021 for the IPO as follows:

 "As a solution- and customer-focused company, Cherry is constantly striving to learn and create.
-We are inspired to offer responsibly designed products that enable efficient and reliable participation in the digital world.
+We are inspired to offer responsibly designed products that enable efficient and reliable participation in the digital world."